antibubblewrap/tradekit/README.md

   - Orderbook metrics — spread, liquidity, market impact.
 More metrics will be added in the future.
 Custom metrics may be efficient implemented with the `book.IterBids()` and `book.IterAsks()` methods.
+  - Websocket connections with low to zero memory allocation overhead.
   - Bybit market data stream connections.
 Compatible with the `Orderbook` data type.
   - Deribit market data stream connections.
 Compatible with the `Orderbook` data type.
   - Stats: exponential moving average, rolling sums, etc.